 - Cut out additional mini pages from transparency sheets (optional)

 For the books I put together, I included a few acetate pages (just like transparency sheets) – layering them over pages I knew would be fun to sketch on over and over again!
 A dry-erase marker works perfectly on these.

 Pick your pages and a cover, then use a hole punch to make your hole/s for binding.
 I’ve found that a 1/8″ size hole punch makes a perfectly-sized hole – just big enough to comfortably thread with floss or ribbon.

 Layout your pages and thread a kid-safe, blunt needle with a long piece of embroidery floss.
 Thread the needle through the pages.
 Once you’ve circled through the holes a few times, open the book in the middle, tie-off at the back.
 Keeping nice and loose so the pages can easily be turned and will lay flat.

 If you’d rather not use a needle and floss, a small hinged snap ring works well also – it also makes it super easy to replace or add more pages!

 Easy as that (just what’s needed for a busy Thanksgiving day, right?)!
 You can sit back and let the littles color, draw and generally be creative while you’re prepping (or recovering from) the big meal.

-More fun things to do with your mini Thanksgiving doodle books:
+More fun ways to use your mini Thanksgiving doodle books

 For more Thanksgiving activities for the kiddos, decorate your table with these fun printable gingerbread and snowman playdough mats, count the things you’re grateful for on a colorful fall-to-winter felt